-- Each complete application will undergo holistic review by two independent faculty members and will be scored based on selection criteria above.
+- Each complete application will undergo a holistic review by two independent faculty members and will be scored based on the selection criteria above.

 - A second round application review will be performed by the Education Team to determine the interview invitation status.